hedongfu/LiteGallery/README.md

 • Lots of ways to filter, group and sort files

-• Customize the appearance of Simple Gallery Pro
+• Customize the appearance of Lite Gallery

 • Available in over 30 languages